ARTbio/docker_toolfactory/README.txt

 in R, python, sh and perl over a single input data set, writing a single new data set as output.

-In addition, this tool optionally generates very simple new Galaxy tools, that effectively freeze the supplied script into a new, ordinary Galaxy tool that runs it over a single input file, working just like any other Galaxy tool for your users.
+In addition, this tool optionally generates very simple new Galaxy tools, that effectively freeze the supplied script into a new, ordinary Galaxy tool that runs it over one or more input files, working just like any other Galaxy tool for your users.

 To use the ToolFactory, you should have prepared a script to paste into a text box,